nicolaschan/login-notify/README.md

 sudo ./install.sh
 ```

+## Uninstall
+To disable, remove the added line from `/etc/pam.d/sshd`.
+You may also remove everything else by deleting the repository (default location is `/etc/ssh/login-notify`).

 ## Supported Platforms
 This program has been tested on the following platforms:
 - Linux Mint 18.3 Sylvia